Hello everyone and welcome to this week’s ROH on Sinclair recap.

 This week on the Independent Roundtable:

-Well, with that, I will see you all next week for more Ring-of-Honor!
+So with that, I will see you all next week for a brand-new edition of Ring-Of-Honor!